 While the chewing action of your teeth and the churning of your stomach help mechanically break down food into smaller particles, digestive enzymes chemically break down fats, proteins, and carbohydrates (a.k.a. macronutrients) into smaller molecules that can be absorbed through the intestines and into the bloodstream for use in the body.
 So, without digestive enzymes, you would not be able to fully break down the foods you eat and utilize the nutrients they contain.

-Some key digestive enzymes produced by the body are:
+Some key digestive enzymes produced by the body include:

 Amylase: Breaks down complex carbohydrates (made in the mouth and pancreas)

-Protease: Breaks down proteins (made in the pancreas)
+Protease: Breaks down proteins (made in the pancreas, stomach, and small intestine)

-Lipase: Breaks down fats (made in the pancreas)
+Lipase: Breaks down fats (made in the mouth, pancreas, and stomach)